+You don't need the cat equivalent of a CrossFit membership!
 The sky 's the limit when it comes to playing with your cat.
 Get creative with it because your cat is probably interested in playing with anything from a laser pointer to a string to a ball of yarn.
-Cat towers are a great tool to use to keep your cat interested in playing, while giving them a resource to claw or scratch at (other than your nice leather couch).
+Cat towers are a great tool to use to keep your cat interested in playing while giving them a resource to claw or scratch at (other than your nice leather couch).
 Cat Shelves are similar to cat towers in that they give a nice platform for your cat to take a nap on but they have to use some effort to get onto the cat shelf.

 Many pet stores will also carry fishing pole-type toys with feathers at the end that cats love to chase.
-This gives them a great deal of aerobic exercise while keeping them entertained.
+This gives them a great deal of aerobic exercise that maintains their fitness levels while keeping them entertained.